 Locate healthy pups to propagate

-The only issue you might have when propagating Air Plants is that your plant isn’t mature enough to grow pups.
-This happens at the end of the bloom cycle which happens on Air Plants at different times.
-Some types of Air Plants will bloom after one year, others will take 3 years before growing any pups.
+The only issue you might have is that your plant isn’t mature enough to grow pups.
+This happens at the end of the bloom cycle which happens on at different times.
+Some varieties will bloom after one year, others will take 3 years before growing any pups.

 If your Air Plant is at the point of maturity where it is growing pups, you’ll notice them growing out of the bottom of your plant.
 Usually a few will grow at once out of the mother plant.
 You want to make sure that the pup is about one third the size of the mother plant.
 This will mean it can happily survive on its own.
 Any smaller and you risk the propagation being unsuccessful.

 Start by gently tugging at the pup to see if it can be easily removed from the mother plant.
 Ideally, you want the pup to come away without needing to cut it off.
 This tells you that the pup is ready to be separated from the mother plant and can grow on its own.